escalant3/ember-data-tastypie-adapter/README.md

 ## Contributing
-This is the adapter may be useful for someone in the ember.js/django community.
+This adapter may be useful for someone in the ember.js/django community.
 If you want to extend it, please open issues and send pull requests.

 #### Bulk Commits note
 This adapter does not support bulkCommits and does not plan to do it soon. django-tastypie REST implementation differs from the Ruby on Rails one, widely used by the ember.js community.
 Although bulkCommits can be implemented with PATCH operations, I didn't like the resulting adapter.